 Resources To Crop and Resize Images

-- Training - Lynda.com, a UNC Chapel Hill licensed online video-training library that is available for FREE to Faculty and Staff, has courses on how to use Photoshop.
+- Training - learn how to crop and resize images using Adobe Photoshop on Lynda.com.
+Lynda.com is a UNC Chapel Hill licensed online video-training library that is available for FREE to Faculty, Staff and Students, has courses on how to use Photoshop.

 - Free software access - Through the main campus ITS Virtual Labs you can access a wide variety of software programs to include Photoshop CS6.

 - picresize - need an easier way to crop and resize your images?
 Picresize is an example of a free web site in which you can tweak your images.

 The School of Medicine's web site was designed to be responsive.
 This means that the design will resize and look good on virtually any computer or device.
 This responsive design pertains to all content in the web system to include images.
 Images in the web system will scale to fit the browser window but will not display larger than the actual image dimensions.
 So if you place a 400 x 250 pixel image on a page, it my display smaller than those dimensions but not larger.

 When adding an image to display on a page, there is a drop-down box (on the right hand side of the Insert Image screen) that provides a list of various sizes at which to display the image.
 Even though the dimensions listed make it appear as though the image will be cropped to a square shape, that is not the case.
 It is only the longest side of the image that will be resized to the listed dimensions and the opposite side of the image will scale proportionally.
 So if you have an image that was originally 1,000 x 800 pixels, and you selected the Preview size when placing it on the page, the longest dimension of the image (the 1,000 pixels) would now be 400 pixels and the other dimension (the 800 pixel side), would scale proportionately to 320 pixels.
 Images can only be sized down.
 You cannot choose a size larger than the image that you started with.